 Counterconditioning means to re-teach the pet to have a pleasant feeling and reaction toward something that they previously feared or disliked.
 It changes an animal’s anxious reaction to something to a relaxed reaction instead.
 It’s done by associating the sight or presence of a feared or disliked person, animal, place, object or situation with something good, that the dog likes.
 Over time, the dog learns that whatever they are anxious about actually predicts good things for them.

-Desensitisation means to make less sensitive.
+Desensitisation means to make the dog less sensitive.
 Its goal is to eliminate or reduce the exaggerated, emotion-based reaction that an animal has to a specific thing – like other animals, certain people, noises or situations/places.
-It involves a very gradual process of exposing an animal to a much less intense version of the thing or event he fears, in such a way that his fear isn’t triggered.
+It involves a very gradual process of exposing an animal to a much less intense version of the thing or event he/she fears, in such a way that his fear isn’t triggered.
 Gradually the intensity of the stimulus is increased, ideally without eliciting the anxious response.
 In the example of the departing owner, the owner gradually increases the time away.

 - Some owners also try to exercise their dog during the middle of the day (e.g. organise a reputable dog walker) as this can help to tire out dogs and reduce anxiety whilst waiting for their owner to return after a day’s work.